 I began my career as a public historian and museum educator.
 In 2007 I interviewed local farmers and created a photo-history of dairy farming in Rensselaer County, New York.
 I also participated in a graduate internship at the Adirondack Museum in Blue Mountain Lake.
 At the Buffalo and Erie County Historical Society, I volunteered my time to help research and write a docent guide for a 2008 exhibit.
 Then, in 2008 and 2009 I was employed as Education Coordinator at the Thomas Cole National Historic Site in Catskill, New York.
 At the Cole site, I helped to expand the volunteer docent and college internship programs.
 I worked on a revision of the site’s interpretive plan and guided tour.
 And I also helped plan two brand-new initiatives: a guided interpretive hiking program of the Hudson River School Art Trail, and new on-site school programming for K-12 students.
 (Heck, I even acted in the starring role of Thomas Cole in the site’s orientation film!)

-I am deeply committed to ongoing engagement as a citizen, activist, and scholar.
+I am deeply committed to ongoing engagement as an activist and scholar.
 In college, I received the William Stringfellow Award for Justice and Peace (for anti-war organizing) and the Vincent Mulford Service-Learning Fellowship (for work with the homeless).
 I interned with the animal rights organization Farm Sanctuary in 2004 and with Capital District Community Gardens in Troy, New York in 2006.
 In 2003 I interned at Bethesda House, a homeless services provider in Schenectady, New York.
 Later, in 2005-2006, I returned to work as House Manager of the same agency’s ten-room long-term housing facility for homeless men and women.
 Additionally, in 2006 I wrote a local guidebook, The Car-Free Lifestyle Guide to the Capital Region: Living Joyfully, Responsibly, and Communally, addressing issues of public transportation, poverty, and access to resources in New York’s Capital Region.
-I additionally gave ten to fifteen public presentations about the guidebook was interviewed twice on the local radio about the project.
+I additionally gave ten to fifteen public presentations about the guidebook and was interviewed twice on the local radio about it.

-While in New York City, I was inspired by, and became involved with, Occupy Wall Street.
-In the years following the fall 2011 uprising, I worked alongside and learned from a diverse group of social movement organizers, labor activists, anarchists, and radical educators, both within and outside of academia.
+While in New York City, I was inspired by, and became involved with, the Occupy Wall Street movement.
+In the years following the 2011 uprising, I worked alongside and learned from a diverse group of social movement organizers, labor activists, anarchists, and radical educators, both within and outside of academia.
 From 2012 to 2015, I helped co-organize events with the Free University of NYC, and helped found an offshoot group, the Stony Brook May Day Coalition.
 I also worked with my union, CWA Local 1104 / Graduate Student Employees Union (GSEU), to defend public higher education.
 Those years of indignation and uprising resulted in writing and public history projects.
 These include my essay, “May Day and the Fight for a Free University,” a public history project, “Occupy Wall Street History Map,” as well as the deposition of my collected Occupy Wall Street papers, ephemera, and nearly nine hundred photographs in the Gregory Rosenthal Papers, 2011-2014, part of the New York State Modern Political Archive at the M.E.
 Grenander Department of Special Collections and Archives at the State University of New York at Albany.